drewsephski/drewsephski/README.md

-- 👋 Hi, I’m @drewsephski
+# 👋 Hi, I’m @drewsephski
-- 👀 I’m interested in everything technology
+## 👀 I’m interested in everything technology
-- 🌱 I’m currently learning Typescript
+## 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on a market project selling interactive landing pages
+## 💞️ I’m looking to collaborate on
-- 📫 How to reach me drewsepeczi@gmail.com
+## 📫 How to reach me drewsepeczi@gmail.com
-- 😄 Pronouns: Andrew/Drew
+## 😄 Pronouns: Andrew/Drew
-- ⚡ Fun fact: "A Serbian Film" is my favcorite comedy
+# 🔥 Hot Take: "A Serbian Film" is my favcorite comedy

 <!---
 drewsephski/drewsephski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.